China sanctions EU officials in response to Uyghur row | DW | 22.03.2021

 Beijing has said it will sanction several EU officials, including parliamentarians, for "harming" China's sovereignty.
 The decion comes just after the EU agreed to sanction China for human rights abuses in Xinjiang.

-China on Monday said it had decided to impose sanctions on 10 European Union individuals for "gross interference" in its internal affairs, and for "flagrantly violating international law."
+China on Monday said it had decided to impose sanctions on 10 European Union citizens, including politicians, for "gross interference" in its internal affairs, and for "flagrantly violating international law."

 In a statement, China's Ministry of Foreign Affairs announced it would endorse sanctions against the individuals and four EU entities for "maliciously spreading lies and false information."

-On the list of individuals to be sanctioned are several members of the EU parliament including German politician Reinhard Butikofer, EU human rights and security committee members, and a German scholar.
+On the list of individuals to be sanctioned are five members of the EU parliament — Reinhard Butikofer, Michael Gahler, Raphael Glucksmann, Ilhan Kyuchyuk and Miriam Lexmann — EU human rights and security committee members, and Adrian Zenz, a US-based German scholar who has published reports of abuse against minorities in Tibet and Xinjiang.

 Beijing said it will also sanction EU entities including Germany's Mercator Institute for China Studies and a Danish democracy organization.